PoisotLab/ms_straight_lines/manuscript.md

 This model was a first attempt to recongize the constraint discussed above: no species can have more than $S^2$ interactions.

-Finally, @BrosOstl04 note that these two models are instead parameterizations of the same general model, in which
+Finally, @BrosOstl04 note that these two models are instead special cases of the same general model, in which

 $$\hat L_\text{reg} = b\times S^a\,, $${#eq:reg}